Gabisonfire/dashboard-q/readme.md

 ## Changelog

+ * 04-03-16: Added:
+   * Time display to top bar
+   * Better error display and messages
+   * Ability to hide errors
+   * Ability to disable weather
+   * Changed some config terms (had to be done) for future uses.
  * 03-03-16: Added Dowload and upload speeds to the dashboard.
  * 03-01-16: Added error handling for requests(still needs some work).

+## To-do

 ## License
 Distributed under the MIT License.